Irish Argentines: Irish community today

-This Irish community in Argentina is the largest in any non-English speaking country in the world and is the fifth largest in the world.
+The Irish community in Argentina is the largest in any non-English speaking country in the world and is the fifth largest in the world.
 The Irish community in Argentina still try to keep up the inherited traditions and to rescue those other traditions that have been lost over time.
-It is estimated that there are over one million Irish descendants in modern-day Argentina.
+It is estimated that there are over 650,000 Irish descendants in modern-day Argentina.